boeni-industries/aico/docs/concepts/agency/agency-integration.md

 **Agency’s role** over these systems is to:

-- Query emotion and personality to ensure goals and plans are **emotionally and personally coherent** (e.g., no hyper‑aggressive initiatives for a caring, calm persona).
+- Query emotion, personality, and relationship vectors to ensure goals and plans are **emotionally and socially coherent** (e.g., no hyper‑aggressive initiatives for a caring, calm persona, respect relationship roles).
 - Use emotional state to modulate **initiative timing** (e.g., avoid starting heavy topics during user distress unless explicitly requested).
-- Ensure long‑term goals respect the character’s **values and narrative arc**.
+- Ensure long‑term goals respect the character’s **values and narrative arc** and feed the right signals into Values & Ethics and Curiosity gating.

 ### 3.4 Over Scheduler and Background Tasks